Parlays & Teasers Explained

-There’s always the possibility of a “push,” or a tie in one element of your parlay.
+There’s always the possibility of a “push” (aka tie) in one leg of your parlay.

-For example, if you bet on the Raptors at -8 against the Nets and they won by a score of 108 -100, this would be a “push.”
-If your bet was part of your parlay, one leg would clearly be unsuccessful.
-One of two things is likely to happen in this scenario:
+For example, if you bet on the Raptors at -8 against the Nets and they win by exactly eight points, this would be a “push.”
+If this event was part of your parlay, one leg would clearly be unsuccessful.
+One of three things happens in this scenario:

 The way a sportsbook handles a “push” in a parlay depends on their terms and conditions.
 Always read them before laying any cash down!

 What Are Teasers in Betting?

 Teasers allow bettors to adjust spreads in their favor in exchange for a smaller potential payout.
 You may find a betting site that allows you to “tease” the spread of one game in either direction, but betting ‘teasers’ refers specifically to parlays in which the spread or total has been adjusted to your benefit.

 Teasers in Action

 Let’s say you like both Atlanta and Pittsburgh in the example below, but are worried about them covering their respective spreads.
-Instead of taking your chances with a regular parlay, you should tease the spreads in your favor.
+Instead of taking your chances with a regular parlay, you could tease the spreads in your favor to reduce your risk.